PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-10-01-the-2-lever-moving-skills-you-need-to-build-financial-independence.md

 ---
 title: The 2 Lever Moving Skills You Need To Build Financial Independence
-description: "Without it your business stands" no chance.
+description: "Without it your business stands no chance."
 date: 2025-10-01
 image:
   path: /assets/img/leverage-levels.png